Timeline for the day of the September 11 attacks: 8:00 a.m.

-8:48–10:28: An estimated 200 people, trapped by the damage caused by Flight 11’s impact, fall to their deaths from the North Tower.
-Most of these people choose to die by jumping to their deaths as a quicker alternative to being burned alive or dying from smoke inhalation, although some of them merely lose their grip and fall whilst being near or outside of the windows.
-No form of airborne evacuation is attempted as smoke is too dense for a successful landing on the roof of either tower.

 8:48:08: WNYW breaks into a Paramount Pictures movie trailer for Zoolander to make the first broadcast report of an incident at the World Trade Center, less than two minutes after Flight 11's crash.
 One of the station's camera crews, already out on location at City Hall Park that morning for New York's mayoral primary election, takes the first live pictures of black smoke coming from the North Tower.
 As these pictures are broadcast, the voice of reporter Dick Oliver is heard as he reports from the scene to anchor Jim Ryan, who was not in the studio at the time:

 Three minutes later, Jim Ryan corrected the location of the first plane crash from the South Tower to the North Tower.

 8:48:29: The first radio report of the incident is heard on WCBS-AM through traffic reporter Tom Kaminski.
 WCBS' traffic reports are delivered every ten minutes "on the 8s", meaning that Kaminski's traffic report was to come within two minutes of the initial impact of Flight 11 (although there is no record of how much time actually passed).
 At the time Kaminski was in "Chopper 880", WCBS' helicopter that he reports from for morning and evening rush hour traffic reports.
 The following consists of WCBS anchor Pat Carroll crossing to Kaminski in the chopper before he files his report.

 Pat Carroll: WCBS news time, 8:48, it's traffic and weather together sponsored by Henry Miller's Theatre.
 Tom Kaminski, Chopper 880.

 Tom Kaminski: Alright uh, Pat, we are just currently getting a look at the World Trade Center, We have something that has happened here at the World Trade Center.
 We noticed flame and an awful lot of smoke from one of the towers of the World Trade Center.
 We are just coming up on this scene, this is easily three-quarters of the way up.
 We are… This is… Whatever has occurred has just occurred, uh, within minutes and, uh, we are trying to determine exactly what that is.
 But currently we have a lot of smoke at the top of the towers of the World Trade Center, we will keep you posted.